DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 The connector can also expose remote [Model Context Protocol (MCP)](https://platform.openai.com/docs/guides/tools-remote-mcp) servers and OpenAI built-in tools to the Realtime session so the voice agent can call them directly.

-1. Set `ENABLE_MCP_TOOLS=true`.
-2. Provide the tool list with either `MCP_TOOLS_JSON='[ ... ]'` or `MCP_SERVERS_CONFIG_PATH=docs/mcp_config.json`.
-The file must contain a JSON array of tool objects that follow OpenAI's Realtime spec (for example, `{"type":"mcp","server_label":"deepwiki","server_url":"https://mcp.deepwiki.com/mcp","require_approval":"never"}` or `{"type":"web_search_preview"}`).
+1. In Architect, set the **`MCP_TOOLS_JSON` input variable** to a JSON array string.
+Each entry must follow the OpenAI Realtime spec (e.g., `{"type":"mcp","server_label":"deepwiki","server_url":"https://mcp.deepwiki.com/mcp","require_approval":"never"}` or `{ "type": "web_search_preview" }`).
+Leave the variable blank to disable MCP for that call.
-3. On session start we load the list once, append clear guidance to the system instructions (reminding the model to use `mcp.list_tools`/`mcp_call` events), and register the tools alongside the default call‑control and Genesys Data Action functions.
+2. On session start we parse that string, append clear guidance to the system instructions (reminding the model to use `mcp.list_tools`/`mcp_call` events), and register the tools alongside the default call-control and Genesys Data Action functions.
-4. The OpenAI client now emits structured logs for every `response.mcp_call*` and `mcp_list_tools*` event so MCP activity can be monitored in production.
+3. The OpenAI client emits structured logs for every `response.mcp_call*` and `mcp_list_tools*` event so MCP activity can be monitored in production.

-Because the entries are passed straight through to OpenAI, you can add new MCP servers or built-in tools without code changes—just update the JSON blob or file referenced by the environment variables above and redeploy.
+Because the entries are passed straight through to OpenAI, you can add new MCP servers or built-in tools without code changes—just update the Architect variable and redeploy your flow if needed.

 ## Deployment